 At the Annual Meeting, the Board (the persons named in the proxy card or, if applicable, their substitutes) will vote your shares of common stock as you instruct.
 If you submit a proxy but do not indicate how you would like to vote your common stock, your shares will be voted as the Board recommends, which is as follows:

-- FOR Proposal 1 (election of directors proposal); - FOR Proposal 2 (non-binding advisory vote on executive compensation); - FOR Proposal 3 (non-binding advisory vote on the frequency of executive compensation advisory votes); and - FOR Proposal 4 (ratification of auditors).
+- FOR Proposal 1 (election of directors proposal); and - FOR Proposal 2 (ratification of auditors).

 What happens if stockholders approve one or more proposals but not others?